Ccbirdy/AE2122WS/README.md

 # AE2122WS
 #### Chengcheng Guo 183090 <br>
-this repository stores my homework/ project of Algorithm Engineering ws21/22 <br>
+this repository stores my homework and project of Algorithm Engineering ws21/22 <br>
 it include 3 parts:
   - :black_nib: [answer](1_answers)  : answers to the Exam Assignments and solutions to some small coding exercises
   - :test_tube: [project](2_project) : Enhancer for Scanned Images